 Naturally, most medical professionals leave this work to their tax professionals.
 However, you may want to set aside money from your moonlighting paychecks to cover your tax season balance.

-If you are interested in learning more about moonlighting or you are ready to get started, OnCall Staffing can help.
+If you are interested in learning more about moonlighting or you are ready to get started, OnCall Solutions can help.
 We help doctors, physicians, physician assistants, and nurses reap the benefits of moonlighting and Locum Tenens positions.
 Our experts will streamline the credentialing process and connect you with moonlighting opportunities in your area.
-You can contact OnCall Staffing to get started today!
+You can contact OnCall Solutions to get started today!